nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api.md

 ## Scope and Concepts

 Nuxeo provides a complete API accessible via HTTP/HTTPS.
-This API is&nbsp;the best way to integrate portals, workflow engines, ESBs, custom application written in JavaScript, Ruby, etc. <span>remotely with the Nuxeo Platform repository.</span> This API has the following endpoints.
+This API is&nbsp;the best way to integrate portals, workflow engines, ESBs, custom application written in JavaScript, Ruby, etc. remotely with the Nuxeo Platform repository.
+This API has the following endpoints.

 ### **Resources Endpoints**

 For doing CRUD on resources in a 100% REST style.
-<span>Multiple resources are exposed:</span>
+Multiple resources are exposed:

 *   **Documents**: CRUD on documents (including paginated search).
     `/nuxeo/api/v1/id/{docId}` or `/nuxeo/api/v1/path/{path}`